 If you’re walking the Angle’s Way with your tent on your back – a 2 minute hop across the river brings you to our campsite with luxury showers, shop, pub, pool and café all on the Park.
 Or just drop in for a pie & a pint as you wend your way along the Norfolk/Suffolk border.

-The service runs on-demand throughout the year, subject to tide & weather conditions.
-It can be summoned on demand on 07500-571232.
+The service runs on the hour throughout the year from our side, subject to tide & weather conditions.
+It can be summoned on demand for return on 07500-571232.

 The ferry costs £2 single, £3 same day return or £10 return for a group of 4.